RMG Connect

 RMG Connect was the relationship marketing division of J. Walter Thompson, developing solutions both online and offline in direct marketing, interactive marketing and sales promotion.

+Overview

 As of December 2009, RMG Connect had more than 900 employees in 22 countries and 32 offices.
 The CEO of RMG Connect Worldwide was Philip Greenfield.
 He and North American President Mark Miller were terminated in March 2009 as new Worldwide Director for Digital at JWT and RMG, David Eastman, began his reorganization.
 In 2018, JWT was merged with fellow WPP agency Wunderman/Thompson and after subsequent mergers ceased to exist.

 Awards

 In January 2006, RMG Connect was named #7 on Adweek's annual list of the top 50 Interactive Agencies.